Raiszo/scheme-my-little-schemer/README.md

-# The little schemer
+#The little schemer

-> While the good citizen rests his feets at home,
+> While a decent citizen rests his feets at home,
-> the brave warrior stands at the battleground willing to learn some Lisp
+> a brave warrior stands at the battleground willing to learn some Lisp

 ## About

-This repo tries to follow [this clojure style guide](https://github.com/bbatsov/clojure-style-guide).
+This repo tries to follow [the clojure style guide](https://github.com/bbatsov/clojure-style-guide).

 ```clojure